 If you do not complete your annual renewal process (including payment) by the March 10th deadline, you will be subject to the following schedule of penalties:

-Failure to complete the annual renewal process by October 28th** will result in your registration being cancelled for non-payment.
-Please refer to the schedule of fees for the current late fees that will be applied.
+After April 10th, if the annual renewal process has not been completed, you will receive a Notice of Suspension.
+Failure to complete the annual renewal process within 120 days of suspension will result in your registration being cancelled for non-payment.
+Please refer to the schedule of fees for additional fees that will be applied under these circumstances.

 All suspensions and cancellations become part of your registration history which is visible to the public via the “Find a Pharmacy or Pharmacy Professional” section of the College website.
-If you do not wish to continue your registration, you may elect to resign from the College register prior to March 10th to prevent being suspended for non-payment and prior to August 7th to prevent being cancelled for non-payment.
+If you do not wish to continue your registration, you may elect to resign from the College register prior to March 10th to prevent being suspended or cancelled for non-payment.